Scarlett (Ripley novel): Plot summary

-In Ireland, Scarlett's Irish kin heartily welcomed her.
+In Ireland, Scarlett's Irish kin welcome her.
 Exploring with Colum, they pass an old house called 'Ballyhara'; it was O'Hara land long before the English seized it.
 Scarlett soon receives a notification of divorce from Rhett.
 She makes plans to leave for America but learns that Rhett is now married to Anne Hampton, who is said to resemble Melanie Wilkes.
 Heartbroken, Scarlett decides to remain in Ireland.
-She works with lawyers and leaves her two-third share of her father's plantation, Tara, to her son Wade Hampton (fathered by her first husband, Charles Hamilton, brother of Melanie Wilkes), buys Ballyhara and settles down in Ireland, to her Irish family's delight.
-She and Colum tell everyone that her husband died rather than tell the truth that she was divorced.
+She works with lawyers and leaves her share of her father's plantation to her son Wade Hampton (fathered by her first husband, Charles Hamilton, brother of Melanie Wilkes), buys Ballyhara and settles down in Ireland, to her Irish family's delight.
+She and Colum lie, telling everyone that her husband died..

 As Ballyhara is restored, Scarlett eagerly awaits the birth of her child, praying for a girl and vowing to be a good mother.
 She is well respected by the townspeople and her family, earning her a reputation as a hard worker.
 She becomes known as The O'Hara, a title reserved for the undisputed leader of a family clan.

 On Halloween night, her water breaks.
-Her housekeeper, Mrs. Fitzpatrick, and the midwife whom Colum summons are unable to handle the situation, and it appears that Scarlett will die.
+Her housekeeper, Mrs. Fitzpatrick, and the midwife whom Colum summons, are unable to handle the situation, and it appears that Scarlett will die.
 Instead, she is saved by a wise old woman who lives near the haunted tower.
 The caesarean birth is successful, but Scarlett can no longer have children.
 A girl is born with dark skin like Rhett's, but with blue eyes that slowly turn green.
 Scarlett names her Katie Colum O'Hara, and calls her "Cat" because of her green eyes.

 Ashley Wilkes—her past lover, whom she wished to marry during her youth—proposes to Scarlett.
-She is grateful but kindly declines, telling him that she is not interested in marrying him.
-Instead, Scarlett and Ashley decide to remain friends.
+She is grateful but kindly declines.
+He and Scarlett decide to remain friends.

-After Scarlett has settled in Ballyhara, she runs into Rhett several times—in America while she is on the boat to Boston, at a fair where she admits she still loves him, and at a foxhunt a week later.
+After Scarlett settles in Ballyhara, she runs into Rhett several times—in America while she is on the boat to Boston, at a fair where she admits she still loves him, and at a foxhunt a week later.
 He still does not know he has a child.
 When he seeks her out at a society ball, Scarlett realizes he still loves her.

 Lord Fenton, one of the wealthiest men in Europe, pursues Scarlett, wanting to marry her.
 He wants Scarlett to bear his children after seeing Cat's fiery spirit and fearlessness.
 He also plans to unite their estates; he owns Adamstown, the land adjacent to Scarlett's.
 Angered by his arrogance, Scarlett refuses and orders him to leave.
 Scarlett departs for Dublin for her yearly visit for parties and hunts.
 She later decides to accept Lord Fenton when she hears that Anne is pregnant with Rhett's child.